 By: John C. Gentner

-One of the first things we need to knock out-of-the-way is the difference between Stoicism (Proper Noun) and stoicism (Common Noun).
+One of the first things we need to knock out-of-the-way is the difference between Stoicism (proper noun) and stoicism (common noun).
 The former is the ancient Greco-Roman philosophy that we are discussing here, while the latter is a personality trait that is characterized by a suppression or concealment of emotions – the notion of a stiff upper-lip.
-For a more detailed explanation between the subtle yet enormous difference between these two words, please see this excellent article written by modern Stoic authority Donald Robertson.
+As you’ll learn in this article, these two terms have very little in common.
+For a more detailed explanation between the subtle yet enormous difference between these two words, please see this excellent article written by Cognitive Behavioral Therapy expert Donald Robertson.

 Stoicism and the Art of Recovery:

 In Sharon Labell’s The Art of Living – which is an interpretation of Epictetus’ Discourses – she tells us that: “Philosophy’s purpose is to illuminate the ways our soul has been infected by unsound beliefs, untrained tumultuous desires, and dubious life choices and preferences that are unworthy of us.
 Self-scrutiny applied with kindness is the main antidote. (…) True happiness is a verb.
 It’s the ongoing dynamic performance of worthy deeds.
 The flourishing life, whose foundation is virtuous intention, is something we continually improvise, and in doing so our souls mature.
 Our life has usefulness to ourselves and to the people we touch.”